huddlestona/Trail_Report/README.md

 # Trail_Report
-## Using Machine Learning to predict hiking trail conditions and features to increase trail accessability and safety in off-seasons
+## Using Machine Learning to predict hiking trail conditions and features to increase trail accessibility and safety in off-seasons

 ### Business Understanding: